Staff Policy D-602.05

 - Reporting Sexual Assault

-The following campus offices may be contacted to report a sexual assault: Dean for Enrollment Management and Student Services; Housing Office; Counseling Center; Student Health Services; local law enforcement 911; Campus Safety.
+The following campus offices may be contacted to report a sexual assault: Vice President for Enrollment Management & Student Services; Residence Life Office; Student Life - Counseling ; Student Health Services; local law enforcement 911; Campus Safety & Security.
 The option of reporting to a supervisor in any discipline or department is also available.

 - Student Rights

 - The student has the right to be apprised of sources for counseling support, including community agencies and campus resources.
-Campus contacts: Counseling; Health Services; Housing Office; or Campus Safety .
+Campus contacts: Student Life - Counseling; Student Health Services; Residence Life Office; or Campus Safety & Security.

 - The student has the right to be apprised of the opportunities and implications of campus due process.
-For specific details contact: Dean for Enrollment Management and Student Services.
+For specific details contact: Vice President for Enrollment Management & Student Services.

 - The student has the right to make his/her own choices about reporting to campus or civil authorities.